-5.12.10A member, who is present and fails to vote on a motion, will be deemed to have abstained from voting.
+5.12.105.12.9 A member, who is present and fails to vote on a motion, will be deemed to have abstained from voting.

-5.12.11It is for members to declare their own conflict of interest and no other member may declare a conflict of another member.
+5.12.115.12.10 It is for members to declare their own conflict of interest and no other member may declare a conflict of another member.
 A member who declares a conflict of interest must abstain from voting, and will be recorded as abstaining due to a conflict of interest.
-When a member abstains due to a conflict of interest, their vote will be recorded neither for nor against the motion, and the number of members required to pass a vote will be reduced by the number of members with a declared conflict.
+When a member abstains due to a conflict of interest, their vote will be recorded neither for nor against the motion, and the number of members required to pass a vote will be reduced by the number of members with a declared conflict because the results of a motion are determined on the basis of the members present and voting.

-5.12.12Before a motion is voted on, a member may request that a motion containing divisible parts be voted on separately.
+5.12.12 Before a motion is voted on, a member may request that a motion containing divisible parts be voted on separately.